venomouscyanide/venomouscyanide/README.md

 ### Hello!
 I'm Paul.
-I am currently a second-year Master's student at Ontario Tech University.
+I am currently a final year Master's student at Ontario Tech University.
 You can see my projects below and read more about me on my [LinkedIn](https://www.linkedin.com/in/paullouisuoit/) or my [website](https://venomouscyanide.github.io/).
 You can also access a PDF of my resume [here](https://drive.google.com/file/d/19U3ENn-9hFv45RJLRfY_pMbAADGB7dpQ/view).

 I am currently on the look out for full-time oppotunities as an SDE/SWE/MLE starting August 2023.
 Please let me know if any opportunities for the same open up!